 Dedicate a space in your house where you can put all the packed up boxes.
 A garage is an excellent option if you have one!
 Pack up one room at a time starting with the least used room and work backward towards the kitchen, which will probably get packed in the final days before the move.
 It’s also a good opportunity to donate any items you haven’t used for an extended period.
 Military families don’t spring clean; we PCS clean!
-Label the boxes with the items inside and drop off location at the new house. (i.e. “Christmas Decor- Storage Room” or “Books and Awards-Office”) Stack your boxes in your dedicated space as you go.
+Label the boxes with the items inside and their destination at the new house. (i.e. “Christmas Decor- Storage Room” or “Books and Awards-Office”) Stack your boxes in your dedicated space as you go.

 You have a few options here and can decide what works best for your situation.
 Some families choose to use a service like U-Pack and have their HHG shipped for them.
 This is a great option!
 If you want to haul the load yourself, Penske and U-Haul offer military discounts.
 We suggest renting a dolly and some moving blankets with your truck.
-Your larger furniture items are better off covered, and the dolly is a life saver.
+Your larger furniture items are better off covered, and the dolly is a life saver on moving day.
 You can also elect to tow your car behind the truck.
 The inside of the car being towed doubles as storage and can be packed with last-minute boxes, suitcases or even houseplants.
 The DoD typically only covers mileage reimbursement for one vehicle during CONUS moves, and no shipping fees for extra vehicles, so you will have to decide as a family who is driving cars or moving truck to the next location.

 After the truck is packed, feed your friends as a thank you like you would the military movers.
 Also, make sure to put a good lock on the back of the truck to prevent anyone from breaking in.
 It is sad to say, but a packed truck is sometimes too tempting for some.